smalldjangoking/scamscan/README.md

   - Check your recent reports
   - Delete an Account (It also deletes all Reports)

 - **Report Form**
-  - Report An Address or Website
+  - Report an address or website
-  - Add Screenshots
+  - Add screenshots
-  - Write beutiful Description by Tiptap
+  - Write beautiful descriptions using Tiptap

 - **View Reports**
   - Explore community reports using flexible search filters.